SanjeevaRDodlapati/QeMLflow/.archive/archive/NEXT_PHASE_ENHANCEMENTS.md

 3. **Intelligent Error Recovery**: Automatic fallback mechanisms
 4. **Performance-Driven Architecture**: Optimized for real-world usage patterns

-The ChemML codebase is now **well-positioned for advanced enhancements** with robust infrastructure, comprehensive analysis tools, and clear improvement roadmaps.
+The QeMLflow codebase is now **well-positioned for advanced enhancements** with robust infrastructure, comprehensive analysis tools, and clear improvement roadmaps.
 The next phase will focus on **performance optimization**, **API standardization**, and **advanced features** that will significantly enhance both developer experience and end-user performance.